wp-plugins/weaver-ii-to-weaver-xtreme/readme.txt

 * Weaver II to Weaver Xtreme is Copyright (c) 2015 by Bruce E. Wampler.
 It is licensed under GPL Version 2.

 == Changelog ==
+= 1.0 =
+* Added: Weaver II Pro to Weaver Xtreme shortcode settings
+* Added: a couple of new setting conversons

 = 0.1 =